code-kern-ai/refinery/README.md

 While doing so, we aim to improve the collaboration between engineers and subject matter experts (SMEs).
 In the past, we've seen how our application was being used in meetings to discuss label patterns in form of labeling functions and distant supervisors.
 We believe that data-centric AI is the best way to leverage collaboration.

 ### Integrations
 Lastly, _refinery_ supports [SDK actions](https://github.com/code-kern-ai/refinery-python) like pulling and pushing data.
 Data-centric AI redefines labeling to be more than a one-time job by giving it an iterative workflow, so we aim to give you more power every day by providing end-to-end capabilities, growing the large-scale availability of high-quality training data.
 Use our SDK to program integrations with your existing landscapes.
-By the way, tell us which integrations you'd like to have [here](https://discuss.kern.ai/c/enhancements/6).

 ### Your benefits